 - In order to blend with the natural environment, owners should choose colors from an earth-tone palette or those with a lower “Light Reflectance Value” (LRV).
 A LRV of 0 is black and 100 is white.
 Highly-reflective colors are discouraged except for limited use on trim or other accent elements.
 Most paint manufacturers provide LRV’s for their colors.

 - Because the roof is often a dominant design element on a home, it should be compatible with the surrounding natural and built environment.
 Parcels with relatively even (flat) topography and minimal vegetative screening should utilize a lower roof pitch.
 On parcels with relatively steep slopes and substantial vegetative screening, steeper roof pitches may be appropriate.

 - Uninterrupted roof planes and excessive roof pitch should be avoided.
 Homeowners should choose roofing materials for both aesthetic appeal and function.
 For the safety of homeowners, Douglas County prohibits the use of shake shingles due to fire danger.

-- Accessory structures structures should be arranged in clusters or compounds that are complementary extensions of the main home and use similar colors and materials.
+- Accessory structures should be arranged in clusters or compounds that are complementary extensions of the main home and use similar colors and materials.

 Although lighting is used for both security and aesthetic enhancement, it is important to consider the surrounding environment when choosing lighting elements.
 Night sky views are highly valued in Douglas County; therefore, selection of lighting that does not pose a nuisance to surrounding neighbors is encouraged.
 Although the County does not formally regulate residential lighting, it is recommended that these guidelines be followed to help citizens minimize light pollution, glare, and trespass.

 - Lighting at driveways and other entries should be limited to fixture types that are mounted low to the ground and do not exceed a maximum of 900 lumens.
 Landscape lighting is discouraged, especially up-lighting or “moonlighting” of trees and other landscape characteristics.

-- All light should be directed towards the property being served and not spill over onto neighboring properties or roads.
+- All light should be directed towards the property being served and not spill onto neighboring properties or roads.